asadali27232/Learning-Python-CodeWithHarry/README.md

 # Learning-Python-CodeWithHarry
 A comprehensive collection of Python learning resources curated by CodeWithHarry, guiding beginners through the fundamentals and beyond.

-## Python for Beginners (Full Course) | #100DaysOfCode Programming Tutorial in Hindi - CodeWithHarry

 Welcome to the GitHub repository for the "Python for Beginners" full course by CodeWithHarry.
-This repository contains code examples and resources corresponding to the 100 videos uploaded on YouTube as part of the #100DaysOfCode programming tutorial in Hindi.
+This repository contains code examples and resources corresponding to the 100 videos uploaded on YouTube as part of the Python for Beginners (Full Course) | #100DaysOfCode Programming Tutorial in Hindi - CodeWithHarry.

 ## About the Course
 This comprehensive Python course is designed to guide beginners through the fundamentals of Python programming and help them build a solid foundation.
 The course covers various topics, including data types, control flow, functions, modules, file handling, object-oriented programming, and more.
 Each video in the playlist corresponds to a specific topic and includes detailed explanations, examples, and exercises to reinforce learning.